Drewnguy/SQL/README.md

 # SQL
 Welcome to my SQL portfolio.
-This contains code I have written for SQL.
+This contains code I have written using SQL to answer a variety of questions.